Alpine skiing - Shiffrin wins fourth successive world slalom gold

 Shiffrin, 23, was only third after the first run but produced an electrifying second leg to claim victory by 0.58 seconds from Swede Anna Swenn Larsson.

-Slovakia's Petra Vlhova, who won the giant slalom gold this week, was a full second back in third place.
+Slovakia's Petra Vlhova, who beat Shiffrin to gold in the giant slalom, was a full second back in third place.

+"When I crossed the finish I couldn't believe that I had a chance of a medal because I took risks and made mistakes," Vlhova, Slovakia's first Alpine skiing world champion, said.

 Swiss Wendy Holdener, who had clocked the fastest time in a rain-hit first leg, saw her chances of a third gold medal vanish as she made a big mistake early in the last run of the day.

-Austria's Katharina Liensberger was fourth, meaning the Alpine powerhouse nation ended the championships without a single medal from the women's races.
+Austria's Katharina Liensberger was fourth, meaning the Alpine powerhouse nation ended the championships without a medal from the women's races for the first time since 1982.

+Rain, poor visibility and a rutted course proved too much for most of the skiers in the morning run, leaving the battle for gold between the fastest six who were separated by only 0.56 seconds heading into the decisive action.

+With the sun finally making an appearance, slalom queen Shiffrin found the perfect rhythm as she powered through the gates, hardly putting a ski out of place.